 Loss of business insurance is something you may want to include in your policy as well.
 This will depend largely on how much you have to lose.
 If your business is suspended due to correcting a health code violation or some type of disaster you might be able to make a claim that will cover a portion of profits you would have made.
 Sometimes, it is enough to pay employees during the time of closure.
 Your agent can discuss how adding this might affect your premium so that you can make an educated decision on whether or not this is something you want to include.

 Most people have heard stories, or have had experiences where there is a hair in their soup or a bug in a salad.
 These situations are just small examples of food contamination.
-Food contamination insurance can cover situation where food spoils because of a power outage, or a freezer is left ajar accidently.
-It may also cover contamination that occurs while the food is still with the supplier or in route.
+Food contamination insurance can cover a situation where food spoils because of a power outage, or a freezer is left ajar accidentally.
+It may also cover contamination that occurs while the food is still with the supplier or en route.
 It can also cover claims from customers that they experienced food poisoning after eating at your restaurant.

 For most restaurant owners, it is best to get some extra guidance when deciding what to include in their insurance, and when reviewing the policy to assure that the coverage they need is actually included.
 If you are looking to expand or review insurance coverage for a new or existing restaurant in the Milwaukee area contact us to discuss the different options available.